 The reporting entity has disclosed all known liquidity sale losses recognized in income.

-Reporting entities that have moved from a net positive IMR position to a net negative position or that has increased a net negative position in any account (general account or separate accounts) shall complete the proof of reinvestment template applicable to the account with a net negative IMR balance.
+Reporting entities that have moved from a net positive IMR position to a net negative position or that have increased a net negative position in any account (general account or filed separate accounts) and wants to defer current year net realized losses that exceed current year realized gains allocated to IMR shall complete the proof of reinvestment template applicable to the account with a net negative IMR balance.
 Reporting entities that fail the proof of reinvestment in any account shall disclose the amounts removed from IMR and recognized as immediate capital losses.
 (IP.
 104)

 Reporting entities that had previously allocated realized gains or losses to IMR from derivatives that did not qualify as highly effective hedges or a permitted income generation or RSAT transaction under SSAP No. 86 shall disclose the unamortized balances in IMR from these allocations separately between gains and losses.
 This disclosure shall include the amortization projection to eliminate these remaining unamortized balances within 10 years.
 (IP P. 105)

-Reporting entities that are required to nonadmit net negative IMR based on the 10% unadjusted current period limit shall disclose the difference between the admitted IMR reflected in the principles-based reserving or asset adequacy/cash flow testing reconciliation to the admitted IMR ultimately shown in the year-end financial statement.
-Notation of this difference shall also be captured in the actuarial opinion memorandum.
+Reporting entities that are required to nonadmit net negative IMR based on the 10% unadjusted current period limit shall disclose the difference between the admitted IMR reflected in the principles-based reserving or asset adequacy/cash flow testing reconciliation to the admitted IMR ultimately shown in the annual financial statement.
+Notation of this difference shall also be captured in the actuarial opinion memorandum annually.
 (IP P. 106)

 Effective Date and Transition